davesmeghead/visonic/README.md

 ## Release
-This is the second Alpha release 0.0.2
+This is Alpha release 0.0.3

 Please be gentle with me, this is my first HA adventure

+0.0.2: Made some bug fixes
+0.0.3: Removed some test code that would prevent arming.
+Commented out phone number decoding as creating exceptions

 ## Instructions and what works so far
 It currently connects to the panel in Powerlink and it creates an HA: